 Leave plenty of distance between you and the vehicle in front of you to account for sudden stops or changes in the traffic pattern.
-Most drivers tend to “bunch up” during foggy conditions because they feel it’s easier to see.
+Most drivers tend to bunch up during foggy conditions because they feel it’s easier to see.
 Driving in fog is scary, but now is not the time to follow too close.
-That’s one of the big reasons massive pile-up’s occur.
+That’s one of the big reasons massive pile-ups occur.

 If You Need To Stop

 Sometimes, foggy conditions become too thick to drive safely.
 If you find that you’re exceeding your comfort zone, it might be best to stop until the fog lifts.
-Just remember – this is an extremely dangerous situation!
-If you can’t see, either can anyone else.
+Just remember this is an extremely dangerous situation!
+If you can’t see, neither can anyone else.
 Try to get as far off the road as possible.
-Pull into a driveway, parking lot, rest area, side street, or any other place where you can get away from heavy traffic flow.
+Pull into a driveway, parking lot, rest area, side street, or any other place where you can get away from the heavy traffic flow.
 But if the roadway shoulder is your only option, pull way over.
 Go into the grass if necessary.
 If there’s a curb, drive over it and park on the other side of the curb.
-Stay buckled up and turn your lights off!
+Stay buckled up and turn your lights off.
 If you leave your lights on, people might think you are driving on the roadway and rear-end you.
 Make sure your foot is off the brake pedal, and do not use your flashers.
 Keep all your lights off.
 If there is shelter nearby, try to get there quickly.
 Otherwise, stay in your car and stay buckled up.

-Under most “normal” weather conditions, dense fog is temporary.
+Under most normal weather conditions, dense fog is temporary.
 Normally, you will encounter small patches of dense fog on mountain valleys, peaks, near moist open fields, and near bodies of water such as streams, rivers, and lakes.
 When the atmosphere is especially humid, you may even get patches of fog that seem to wander from place to place.
 During the worst conditions, normally occurring at night or during early morning hours, the fog may be very dense and cover a span of many miles.
 When fog warnings or advisories are issued, simply do not drive.
 Stay safe.

 Locally Owned and Operated for Over 30 Years